MichaelRCruz/silicon-beach/essays/the-voyage.md

 # Behind Every Man

 The first bookstore, for myself as a kid, opened their doors for the suburb where I grew up.
-On my first visit there, the browsers inside really were scanning the tables holding the place of the furniture that had not yet arrived.
-The other day, for myself as an adult, on the shelf was my selection.
-The register rang up half of what I expected the cost to be.
+On my first visit there, the browsers inside were scanning the tables holding the place of the furniture that had not yet arrived.
+This time, the register rang up half of what I expected the cost to be.
 Prior to holding the receipt, I could feel something that had more room to grow.
 Perhaps that is what curiosity does for us as the potential growth carved space for itself in the future.

-Science Fiction was alright mostly, but that means to ship with no implications.
-The movie is a longer read compared to the hardcover copy of a novel based on a screenplay by Stanley Kubrick and Arthur C. Clarke.
-After reading the first words in a subtitle named _Forward_, the book, _2001 a space odyssey_, taught me something that added to the film I watched of the same story long before that day of winter in the bookstore.
-My gift from the past led to these suspicions that I may have missed much more from my first encounter with the film.
-For the novel, I will have finish reading after I return to the film where you find the first entry into orbit.
+Science Fiction was alright mostly, but, that means no such thing to a ship without such implications.
+A film is a longer read compared to a hardcover copy based on a screenplay by Stanley Kubrick and Arthur C. Clarke.
+After reading the first words of, _2001 a space odyssey_, the suspicions may have missed myself much of something else, but science fiction was alright mostly.

-. . .

-In the land on earth, as it appears through a lens, was an early scene with something that eventually makes a second appearance when the humans, depicted in the film, began to explore the dark side of the moon.
-Those two locations in space were bent in a way that set the pace for this progress I imagined as my interpretation settled at the end of the chapter.
-The author found a way to send his signal and I found a way to catch that wind that carried it where I am.
+In the land of earth, as it appears through a lens, was an early scene with something that eventually makes a second appearance when humans explored the dark side of the moon.
+Why who when what we waved was wattage when whole wraps with wire whereby weaved world wide webs?

-The novel describes a pair of objects that balance both ends of the copy I found on the shelf that day, but in my room it was not long before those words described a transition in time when a mirror reflected another mirror and together the two then contained all the entropy that still waits for life to make the waves on the waters of earth.
+The novel describes three objects that brings balance to the beginning, the middle, and the end of the copy I found on the shelf that day, but in my room it was not long before those words described a transition in time when a mirror reflected another mirror and together the two then contained all the entropy that still waits for life to make the waves on the waters of earth.
 The second time on the moon the object brought closure to a moment that, below the surface, were two realities that joined together a pair of characters as if they represented one human in an exploration of time.

 In _2001_, the lunar object, the terrestrial object, and the _extra_ terrestrial object were the seams that join three realities.
 If the movements of those three locations connected as one entire system, it might help to visualize them as a deck of cards that can cast their own shadows all alone, but all together, the moments on each card stack up to a full deck that changes shape just enough to cast a more complicate shape on the wall.